yashLadha/Cool_Projects/README.md

 # About Project
 This repository contains efforts of Students learning new concepts and implementing the concepts in Python or any other language.
-So It is requested that those who are intreseted in fishing out and developing the basics of programming , should also contribute.
+So It is requested that those who are interested in fishing out and developing the basics of programming , should also contribute.
 ## About src
 This is the source folder of my addon python scripts which can be used by programmers at the time when they are developing any project.
 1. Big File Finder